cslarsen/mersenne-twister/README.md

 **MT19937**, meaning it has a period of 2^19937-1, which is a Mersenne prime.
 Colloquially, it is called the _Mersenne Twister_ (MT).

-MT is regarded for it's performance and high quality pseudo-random numbers.
+MT is regarded for its performance and high quality pseudo-random numbers.
 Despite of this, it is *not* suitable for cryptographic code.
 It was designed for numerical simulations such as Monte Carlo simulations, probabilistic algorithms and so on.